Reference

 Creating Modules

-Technical guidance for adding first-party DesertCMS modules with settings, public routes, capability mapping, plan gates, renderer output, and tests.
+Technical guidance for adding first-party DesertCMS modules with definitions, settings, plan gates, capability policy, admin UI, renderer output, dynamic routes, schema, media policy, and tests.

 DesertCMS modules are first-party feature surfaces, not external plugins.
-A module usually has a settings flag, optional public output, admin UI, capability policy, renderer behavior, and tests.
+A module usually has a definition, settings, admin UI, optional public output, route policy, plan gates, renderer behavior, and tests.

 Module Definition